 To make use of credit and debit cards, you need to set up a merchant account.
 This allows you to accept Visa, MasterCard and other types of cards.

 The merchant account service provider is a middleman between your business and your customer.
 The merchant account service provider will process payments, debit the money from the customer's card, and deposit it into your business account.
 The equipment you need varies.

 Merchant account service providers can provide these main types of accounts:

 - Mail or telephone, called MOTO, merchant accounts

 - Mobile credit card processors, in many cases

 - Startup fees, monthly fees and per-transaction fees vary by merchant.

 The more ways you can accept payment, the easier you make it for customers to do business with you.
-In the age of the Internet, it is not uncommon for freelancers and small merchants to conduct business globally.
+In the age of the Internet, it is not uncommon for small merchants to conduct business globally.
 Be open to new ways of accepting payment to make your business and services accessible to the largest number of consumers.